rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 * **eliminated the pre-3R RDA text, making in-element corrections using square brackets the instruction**
 * **replaced "i.e." with "that is" within brackets**

-### 0.5.7.1 Misprints and unintential inaccuracies
+### 0.5.37 Misprints and unintentional inaccuracies

-Transcribe misprints or unintentional misspellings as they appear on the source.
+<a name="0.5.37.1">0.5.37.1</a> Transcribe misprints or unintentional misspellings as they appear on the source.
 Follow such an inaccuracy either by “[sic]” or by “that is” and the correction within square brackets.

 >Example:
 ><CITE>Of the knowledeg [sic] whiche maketh a wise man</CITE>